timof1308/Blackforest-Damage-Classification/README.md

 ### Jupyter Notebooks
 The following Jupyter notebooks are in this project:
-- *"./00 - GermanyGeoLocations.ipynb "* This notebook is used to identify the geocoordinates of the Black Forest and other regions of choice.
+- *"[00 - GermanyGeoLocations.ipynb](./00%20-%20GermanyGeoLocations.ipynb) "* This notebook is used to identify the geocoordinates of the Black Forest and other regions of choice.
 The data are taken from the Thünen Atlas.

-- *"./01 - DataPrep.ipynb "* This notebook is used for the data preparation of the observation data of the FVA and the Thünen Institute.
+- *"[01 - DataPrep.ipynb](./01%20-%20DataPrep.ipynb) "* This notebook is used for the data preparation of the observation data of the FVA and the Thünen Institute.
 Beside the preparation of the data an analysis and cleaning of the missings takes place.

-- *"./02 - DEM.ipynb "* This notebook is used to download the Digital Elevation Models and to calculate the orientation and slope of the slopes for forest areas.
+- *"[02 - DEM.ipynb](./02%20-%20DEM.ipynb) "* This notebook is used to download the Digital Elevation Models and to calculate the orientation and slope of the slopes for forest areas.
-- *"./02 - RemoteSensingData.ipynb "* This notebook is used to download remote sensing data and calculate vegetation indices for remote sensing data located in forest areas.
+- *"[02 - RemoteSensingData.ipynb](./02%20-%20RemoteSensingData.ipynb) "* This notebook is used to download remote sensing data and calculate vegetation indices for remote sensing data located in forest areas.
 Data are stored in raster format for months and then the maximum value per year is calculated.
 Data export includes vegetation indices of the whole forest area.
-- *"./02 - RemoteSensingDataOuterAOI.ipynb".ipynb* In this notebook downloading of remote sensing data and calculation of vegetation indices for observation data located outside the forest areas is performed.
+- *"[02 - RemoteSensingDataOuterAOI.ipynb](./02%20-%20RemoteSensingDataOuterAOI.ipynb)".ipynb* In this notebook downloading of remote sensing data and calculation of vegetation indices for observation data located outside the forest areas is performed.
 Data are saved in raster format for months and then the maximum value per year is calculated.
 Der Datenexport umfasst aufgrund der Größe lediglich die Vegetationsindizes in einem bestimmten Umkreis um die Observierungspunkte.
-- *"./02 - SoilData.ipynb"* Dieses Notebook fasst die Bodeninformationskarten des BGR zusammen.
-Verschiedene Datenformate (Rasterdaten vs. Vektordaten) werden in ein einheitliches Rasterformat kombiniert.
-Fehlende Werte aufgrund unterschiedlicher Auflösungen werden mit dem nächsten Nachbarn gefüllt.
+- *"[02 - SoilData.ipynb](./02%20-%20SoilData.ipynb)"* This notebook summarizes the soil information maps of the BGR.
+Different data formats (raster data vs. vector data) are combined into a uniform raster format.
+Missing values due to different resolutions are filled with the nearest neighbor.
-- *"./02 - WeatherData.ipynb"* Die historischen Wetteraufzeichnungen des Deutschen Wetterdienstes werden als ZIP Datei heruntergeladen und entpackt.
-Die Aufzeichnungen der verschiedenen Wetterstationen werden kombiniert und fehlende Werte mit Hilfe einer linearen Interpolation pro Tag gefüllt.
+- *"[02 - WeatherData.ipynb](./02%20-%20WeatherData.ipynb)"* The historical weather records of the German Weather Service are downloaded as a ZIP file and unpacked.
+The records of the different weather stations are combined and missing values are filled with the help of a linear interpolation per day.

-- *"./03 - MergeData.ipynb"* für das Zusammenführen der gelabelten WZE Daten (die sich in den Waldgebieten befinden) und den gebildeten Attributen
+- *"[03 - MergeData.ipynb](./03%20-%20MergeData.ipynb)"* for merging the labeled WZE data (which are located in the forest areas) and the formed attributes
-- *"./03 - MergeDataOuterAOI.ipynb"* für das Zusammenführen der gelabelten WZE Daten (die sich <b>nicht</b> in den Waldgebieten befinden) und den gebildeten Attributen
+- *"[03 - MergeDataOuterAOI.ipynb](./03%20-%20MergeDataOuterAOI.ipynb)"* For merging the labeled WZE data (which are <b>not</b> in the forest areas) and the formed attributes.

-- *"./04 - LocationCluster.ipynb"* für die Identifikation ähnlicher geographischer Beobachtungspunkte
+- *"[04 - LocationCluster.ipynb](./04%20-%20LocationCluster.ipynb)"* for the identification of similar geographical observation points

 - The modeling for the formation of the base models consists of different steps or iterations.
 Accordingly, individual Jupyter notebooks are available for the modeling of the basis models:
     - For modeling, a subdivision of the data into binary classification problems is performed: